-Let’s assume you are like the average American and you have a credit card balance of $5,600 with a 21% interest rate.
-For this example, it will take three years (36 months) to repay the entire $5,600 balance.
+Let’s assume have a credit card balance of $5,600 and a 21% APR.
+For this example, it takes three years (36 months) to repay the entire $5,600 balance.

 |Interest Rate||Total Interest Paid|

 If you’re living on minimum wage, any drop in your monthly interest charges will tremendously improve your quality of life.
-Having to pay less interest also means you can continue to make the same monthly payment and more money will repay the borrowed principal, meaning you’ll become debt free sooner!
+Having to pay less interest also means you can continue to make the same monthly payment as before.

 How Are Personal Loan Interest Rates Determined?

 Like any other loan, your personal loan interest rate depends on your creditworthiness.
-Essentially, what’s your current credit score and your credit history?
+Essentially, that means what’s your current credit score and your credit history?
 The better your credit, the lower your new interest rate will be.